-- G. unreasonable work load or physical working conditions, - H. unreasonable denial of access to OSU-Oklahoma City resources necessary for the faculty member's compliance with the basic terms and conditions of the appointment, - I. unacceptable reassignment growing directly out of actions specified in Section 1.13.4, - J. basic changes in assignment or conditions of employment if unrelated to corrective sanctions or health leave, - K. unacceptable terms of a conflict of interest management plan, and - L. other matters which the VPAA, in consultation with Faculty Senate Executive Committee members, authorizes.
+- A. disregard on the part of the department head and/or dean or other member(s) of the administration of complaints relating to the basic terms and conditions of the appointment, - B. a pattern of unfair compensation discrimination over a prolonged period of time (two years or more), - c. illegal discrimination including sexual harassment, See Appendix Q - D. denial of promotion without adequate consideration, - E. denial of leave without adequate consideration, - F. denial of reappointment without adequate consideration15, - G. unreasonable work load or physical working conditions, - H. unreasonable denial of access to OSU-Oklahoma City resources necessary for the faculty member's compliance with the basic terms and conditions of the appointment, - I. unacceptable reassignment growing directly out of actions specified in Section 1.13.4, - J. basic changes in assignment or conditions of employment if unrelated to corrective sanctions or health leave, - κ. unacceptable terms of a conflict of interest management plan, and - L. other matters which the VPAA, in consultation with Faculty Senate Executive Committee members, authorizes.